Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 Benchmark with and without small size optimization

 # Lessons learned
-Do not be afraid to challange a status quo!
+Do not be afraid to challenge a status quo!
-By seperating interface from implementation, you get more freedom and if one implementation works and the other does not.
+By separating interface from implementation, you get more freedom and if one implementation works and the other does not.
 You know its not an interface issue.

-Test drived development
+Test driven development

 ---
-Note:Did you notice, we barely used any controll flow statements?
+Note:Did you notice, we barely used any control flow statements?
 Note:In this entire 600 line, implementation there are only 2 ifs.
 Note:The ones in the inplace copy and move assignments.
 Note:That's it.
 No switch, no loops.